Category: Conversations

 The boundaries weren’t just about work bleeding into family time.
 They were also about protecting the space I needed to process my own emotions.
 I learned to block out time each week, sometimes just thirty minutes, where I could sit with my feelings without having to be “on” for anyone else.

 Sometimes this meant saying no to opportunities that would have been perfect in different circumstances.
-I turned down speaking engagements, delayed product launches, and passed on collaborations that I would have jumped at before.
+I turned down onsite work, pushed deadlines where I could, and passed on projects that I would have jumped at before.
 Each no felt like I was letting people down, but each yes would have meant letting my family down instead.

 The hardest boundary to maintain was with my own expectations.
 I had to give myself permission to have bad days, to cry during client calls, to occasionally send emails that were shorter and more direct than my usual warm, conversational tone.
 I had to accept that “good enough” was actually more than good enough when you’re doing your best in impossible circumstances.